A PhD is a globally-recognised postgraduate degree which involves extensive and original research into a specific chosen field.

 Your PhD will take 3 years (full-time) or 6 years (part-time) to complete, and you'll produce a thesis of 40,000-80,000 words, depending on your subject area.
 All PhD candidates need a supervisor to supervise them – and finding the right one is an important part of the process.

 For more details on what you need to do before you apply for a PhD – from what qualifications you'll need, to what your application should contain – visit our how to apply for a postgraduate degree pages.

 There are 3 different ways to start the process.

 Got your own idea for a PhD?

-If you've already got your own research idea, you can start looking for a supervisor whose research interests match yours right away, using our PURE Research Portal.
+If you've already got your own research idea, you can start looking for a supervisor whose research interests match yours right away, through our Find a PhD Supervisor page.
 Once you've found someone suitable, you can contact them directly to discuss your idea in detail.